List of SpongeBob SquarePants characters: Realistic Fish Head

 The Realistic Fish head (voiced by Mr. Lawrence) is an announcer and news anchor fish, resembling a cut-out of a live-action tuna.
-He appears in the series' opening theme.
+He also appears in the series' title sequence, lip-syncing part of the song.
 He has been given various different names throughout the series and tie-in media; it is Mister Fish in SpongeBob's Nicktoon Summer Splash, Elaine in "The Great Patty Caper", Johnny in Battle for Bikini Bottom and Battle for Bikini Bottom – Rehydrated, and "T. McTrout" in Toonz2Nite commercials for Nicktoons UK.

 Perch Perkins

 Perch Perkins (voiced by Dee Bradley Baker) is a perch who works as a famous field news reporter.
 While the Realistic Fish Head only reports on television news programs, Perch makes physical appearances reporting about events that occur.
 He is normally purple with a dark purple coat with a black wig and headphones, although some episodes and Nicktoons MLB show him with an orange color scheme and a red coat.